 When SMTP settings are left blank, Chronicall uses its own secure internal SMTP client to send reports and recordings via email.
-However, some users may find it necessary or advantageous to use a third-party email server due to their mail server's spam filters that only allow email from trusted sources.
+However, it is highly recommended to use a third-party email server due to their mail server's spam filters that only allow email from trusted sources.

 Below are some examples for using a third party SMTP relay.

 - SMTP Host: smtp.gmail.com

 - The Gmail account may need to be configured to allow smtp emails to be sent as Gmail has added additional security features to it's email accounts to prevent other apps from accessing it.

 - To disable this so that Chronicall can connect, login to your gmail account and go to https://www.google.com/settings/security/lesssecureapps.